matheus-neves/Laravel-MultiAlerts/README.md

 ### Multiple Types

-In addition to the levels and custom fields, with Laravel Multialerts we can have various types of alerts.
+In addition to the levels and custom fields, with Laravel-MultiAlerts we can have various types of alerts.

 ``` php
 multialerts('anothertype')->error('My error message....')->put()